fwbrasil/activate/docs/migration.md

 There is no need to register you migration.
 Just put it on the project classpath and it will be found by Activate.

-> The context definition must be declared in a base package of the migrations packages.
+**Important**: The context definition must be declared in a base package of the migrations packages.
 Example: com.app.myContext for com.app.model.MyMigration

-## Class explanation
+Class explanation

-**def timestamp: Long**
+- **def timestamp: Long**

     Determines the execution order of the migration.
 If there is more than one migration with the same timestamp, an error will be thrown.
 A good pattern to this number is YYYYMMDDHHSS.

-**def up: Unit**
+- **def up: Unit**

     Method to register the migration actions.

-There is also a “down” method.
+There is also a “**down**” method.
 It has a default implementation that reverts the migration when it’s possible.
 To define a custom down method, just override it.

 ``` scala
 override def down = {